Nukelawe/slimefinder/README.md

 ## Release
 [slimefinder-1.3.jar](https://github.com/Nukelawe/slimefinder/releases/download/1.3/slimefinder-1.3.jar)

+## Usage
 Run the jar file with the command
 ```
 java -jar slimefinder-<version>.jar <command-line-options>
 ```
 When running in a directory for the first time, the slimefinder will generate the default property files and exit.
 Edit the property files for your needs and run using the same command again.
-To understand what all the properties mean and how to use them please refer to the documentation.
+To understand what all the properties mean and how to use them please refer to the [user manual](Slimefinder/documentation/user-manual.md) for the latest release.

-## Documentation

-[User manual](Slimefinder/documentation/user-manual.md) for the latest release.

 ## Commands